Anopheles nili

-Life Cycle
+Life cycle

 For more information, see mosquito life cycle.Similar to all mosquitoes, Anopheles nili go through a life stages of egg, larva, pupa, then emerge as adults.

-A. nili is a generalist species, meaning that they may adapt to different environments to survive.
+Anopheles nili is a generalist species, meaning that they may adapt to different environments to survive.
 This has worked to the detriment of human health, as the mosquito species has become very well adapted to spawning in dam reservoirs.
 As A. nili shifts its habitats to areas of high human concentration, they also begin to mate and spawn their young in nearby reservoirs, such as dams.
 This of course allows spread of malaria to the nearby populace.

-As Malaria Carriers
+As malaria carriers

 Mosquitoes are well known carriers of malaria, A. nili being without exception.
 As a native species that has adapted to live with the environmental changes of Cameroon it marks itself as a common species found to be carrying malarial parasites in the newly built dams of Cameroon.

 Dam development in Cameroon marks itself as a grave detriment to native populations health, through the spread of malaria.
 Dam developments in particular, because mass environmental changes alter the balance of disease hosts, vectors, and parasite development.
 Studies have been made in recent history before and after dams are built in Cameroon to better understand the method in how malaria is transmitted.
 It was found in studies dating back as long as1979, where native mosquitoes, like A. nili, favoured dams as breeding grounds; and thus ripe for malaria breakouts.
 It was also found in those researches that the malarial parasites are found in the midgut of mosquitoes, that being an example of the parasites persistence.